A Primer on Security of Quantum Computing Hardware: Defense mechanisms

 \subsubsection{Quantum antivirus}

-In study \cite{deshpande2022towards}, the authors suggest that new methods need to be developed to identify malicious circuits before they can be executed on quantum computers.
-To defend against fault injection attacks using crosstalk, they propose the implementation of a compile-time technique to scan quantum computer programs for potentially malicious or suspicious code patterns.
-The research(still ongoing) shows that the malicious circuits can take the form of sequences of CNOT gates interleaved with delay gates or a combination of interleaved gates like Pauli X and Y gates.
+The need for new methods to identify malicious circuits before they can be executed on quantum computers has been suggested in \cite{deshpande2022towards}.
+To defend against fault injection attacks using crosstalk, the implementation of a compile-time technique to scan quantum computer programs for potentially malicious or suspicious code patterns has been proposed.
+The research (still ongoing) shows that the malicious circuits can take the form of sequences of CNOT gates interleaved with delay gates or a combination of interleaved gates like Pauli X and Y gates.
 Meanwhile, pure delay gates or I and Z gates do not induce crosstalk errors.
 Further, pure sequence of CNOT gates is optimized away, so it does not induce crosstalk errors in the victim circuit.
 The former patterns that can be malicious could be used as the initial set of virus patterns that should be detected by the antivirus during the transpilation process.
-They propose extending the current Qiskit framework for quantum computer programming with antivirus and pattern matching features.
+The extension of the current Qiskit framework for quantum computer programming with antivirus and pattern matching features has been proposed.
 This can be done by developing an algorithm to count the occurrences of malicious patterns in the quantum circuit and using a database of such patterns to scan user code.
 For instance, when a low value of K is found, which refers to the number of CNOT gates followed by a delay, it is unlikely that the circuit is malicious.
 However, if the count is higher than 5 or 10, it may be considered potentially malicious.